sadzerolol/SelfAssessment/Skills/Programming.md

   - CLR: 🖐️ used
   - Mono: 🖐️ used
 - Operating systems
-  - Interrupts: 🖐️ used
+  - Interrupts: h
-  - Drivers: 🖐️ used
+  - Drivers: h
   - Kernel: 🖐️ used
-  - Ring: 🖐️ used
+  - Ring: h
   - Virtual memory: 🖐️ used
   - File system: 🖐️ used
   - Linux: 🖐️ used